Jennifer Trock

 Biography

 Jennifer Trock is chair of Baker McKenzie's Global Aviation Group and the immediate past chair of the North America International Commercial Practice Group.
-She leads the Firm's unmanned aircraft systems (UAS) focus team and is a member of the Firm's Future Mobility Taskforce.
+She leads the Firm's Advanced Air Mobility (AAM) focus team and is a member of the Firm's Future Mobility Taskforce.
 She is the immediate past chair of the ABA's Forum on Air & Space Law.
+She serves on the Regional Management Committee for Baker McKenzie’s North America Region.

-Jennifer has been recognized by Chambers USA, Aviation Regulatory – National (2007-2022) and has received honors from Euromoney's Guide to the World's Leading Aviation Lawyers, Infrastructure Journal and The Washingtonian.
-Jennifer has also been recognized by Women in Business Law (Americas) as the Aviation Lawyer of the Year in consecutive years (2021-2022).
+Jennifer has been recognized by Chambers USA, Aviation Regulatory – National (2007-2023) and received honors from Euromoney's Guide to the World's Leading Aviation Lawyers, Infrastructure Journal and The Washingtonian.
+Jennifer was recognized by Women in Business Law (Americas) as the Aviation Lawyer of the Year in consecutive years (2021-2022) and named a 2023 Smart Tech Trailblazer by The National Law Journal for leadership in Advanced Air Mobility and the future of air transportation.

 Practice Focus

-Jennifer has extensive experience in airline licensing, airline restructuring and citizenship requirements, UAS requirements, automated vehicles, airline route proceedings, appellant matters, international aviation (including IATA and ICAO requirements and bilateral air service agreements), public-private partnerships (including for US airports and infrastructure), corporate aviation, airport grant assurance and compliance, travel distribution and global distribution systems, rulemakings, M&A transactions, Part 77 obstruction evaluation, aviation safety and accident investigations.
+Jennifer has extensive experience in airline licensing, airline restructuring and ownership/control requirements, appellant matters, international aviation, public-private partnerships (including for US airports and infrastructure), corporate aviation, airport use agreements, compliance, and M&A transactions.

 Representative Legal Matters